borysfan/axon-bank-poc/README.md

 For development purposes you just need mongo database and rabbit mq server.
 To run this two components just type:
 `docker-compose -f docker-compose-dev.yml up`

-If you want to turn them down: `docker-compose -f docker-compose-dev.yml down`
+If you want to turn them down: `docker-compose -f docker-compose-dev.yml `